Zodiac Light Astrophotography

 SBIG ST2000XM Camera July 2010: I've been very fortunate that Brian Clements has generously lent me his Santa Barbara Instruments Group (SBIG) ST2000XM CCD camera, replete with filterwheel, LRGB and H-alpha filters set.
 So, it looks like Digital SLR imaging will go on hold, while I make the most of this opportunity, and while I get down to work learning how this beauty works.
 An SBIG is big!
 How on Earth do I fit it securely to the Schmidt Newtonian's focuser?

-Published In the News 27th June 2010
+Published In the ABC News 27th June 2010

 This picture of the partial lunar eclipse made it onto the ABC news website.
 It is a composite image consisting of two separate images: one exposure short, the other long.